Cyfrin/Updraft/courses/blockchain-basics/1-basics/18-making-your-first-transaction-on-zksync/+page.md

 4. **Use the zkSync Bridge**: Visit the [zkSync bridge](https://portal.zksync.io/bridge) and ensure you are on the testnet.
 Connect MetaMask to the bridge and confirm a transaction (e.g., 0.025 Sepolia ETH).
 5. **Verify the Transaction**: Check the transaction on the zkSync Sepolia block explorer by pasting your wallet address into the search bar to see the transaction details and status.
    - **Transaction Status**: Once processed, you can view the transaction information, including its _status_.
    - **Finality**: As per the [zkSync documentation on finality](https://docs.zksync.io/zk-stack/concepts/finality), this term refers to the time from sending the transaction to when it is considered settled.
-On Ethereum, this takes about 13 minutes, but on zkSync, finality is tied to Ethereum finality and can take approximately 24 hours.
+On Ethereum, this takes about 13 minutes, but on zkSync it can take approximately 24 hours.
      During this period, transactions are displayed **instantly** in the UI and can be further transferred, but full finality should be awaited to ensure they are fully received and validated using ZK proofs.

 ### Conclusion